DAV School, Adambakkam

 DAV School is a Central Board of Secondary Education-affiliated school in Adambakkam, Chennai, India.
 The school's motto is "Asato Maa Sadgamaya".

 The school is located in Nilamangai Nagar, Adambakkam.
 It has branches in Meenambakkam and Kancheepuram.
 It has a college granting Bachelor of Education degrees at Santhavellore village near Sunguvarchattiram in Kancheepuram.

-The school's secretary is Dr.S.
-Varadarajan and its higher secondary principal is V. Rajendran.
-His wife, V. Geetha, is the principal for lower classes and T.K.
+V. Rajendran, is the school's secretary and J. Geetha, is the principal of the school, and T.K.
 Santhama is the educational director of the school.